 No. 3: Enlisted military personnel

-Arsenault is quick to point out that military compensation extends far beyond base salary and includes education benefits, job training, health care, paid vacation, cost-of-living allowances, free housing and travel opportunities.
+Arsenault is quick to point out that military compensation extends far beyond base salary and includes education benefits, job training, free housing and travel opportunities.